scmmmh/metadata-tutorial/source/next/index.rst

 Running fully locally
 ---------------------

 To run the various libraries locally, it is recommended to install everything into a virtual environment, which separates all the Python libraries from anything else you have installed on your machine.
-If you have no preferences regarding how to manage your virtual environments, then `Poetry <https://python-poetry.org/>`_ is the recommended way to create and manage your virtual environments.
+If you have no preferences regarding how to manage your virtual environments, then `Poetry <https://python-poetry.org/>`_ is a good way to create and manage your virtual environments.

 After installing Poetry, follow these steps to install all required dependencies: